 Washing pillows every 6-8 weeks is a good rule of thumb.

 I know there are many of you out there who have never washed the pillow you lay your head on every night.
 It pains me.
 Please wash them once every 6 weeks.
 Your sinuses will thank you.

+Does your family use couch blankets?
 You know – those blankets or throws that you leave on the couch to snuggle under when you nap.
-If you use them frequently, as in once or twice a week, they need to be washed once a month.
-If less often, wash every two months.

 If used daily, kitchen towels need to be washed daily.
 They harbor germs and bacteria and all kinds of gross things.
 So go ahead and purchase a good stash of kitchen towels so you’ll have enough on hand to change them out daily.